wp-plugins/xili-language/readme.txt

 xili-language plugin provides an automatic selection of language in theme according to the language of displayed post(s). xili-language select *on the fly* the .mo files present in the theme's folder.
 Themes with *localization* can be easily transformed in multilingual site.
 It is dedicaced for theme's creator or webmaster with knowledges in CMS and WP and having tools to create .mo language files.
 Through API (hook), the plugin add automatic tools (or links or filters) for sidebar or top menus.
 Categories lists are translated also. xili-language provides also series of functions which can be *hooked* in the functions.php file of the theme that you create i.e. for a multilingual cms like website.
 With **xili-tidy-tags** plugin [here](http://wordpress.org/extend/plugins/xili-tidy-tags/), it is now possible to display sub-selection (cloud) of **tags** according language.
 With [xili-dictionary](http://wordpress.org/extend/plugins/xili-dictionary/) plugin (beta), it is easier to create online via admin UI the files .mo of each languages.

+= 1.0.x =
-= 1.0 = New ways to choose default language of front-page, also compatible with new recent WP 2.8.
+* New ways to choose default language of front-page,
+* Also compatible with new recent WP 2.8.x
+* Fix unique id for category link hook (see expert's corner posts)

+= previous releases =
 ** 0.9.9.6 ** add option 'typeone' in default languages list as one example for new multiple list widget.
 ** 0.9.9.5 ** php doc enhanced, link to modify linked posts in post edit UI ** 0.9.9.4 ** New widget for recent comments that can subselect those for current language. (a function `xiliml_recent_comments()` is also available if you want to create a template tag with resulting objects array).
 Sub selection of archives for `wp_get_archives()` with &lang= [see installation notes](http://wordpress.org/extend/plugins/xili-language/installation/).
 If frontpage is a page, select correlated page according language [see Other notes](http://wordpress.org/extend/plugins/xili-language/other_notes/).
 Some issues fixed.